Moli310/Boston-Airbnb/README.md

 Business Questions

   How do prices and availability vary by season and weekends?

   Which neighborhoods offer the best value and accessibility?

   Which areas provide affordable, high-rated “scenic” stays?

-(Optional) Can basic listing features predict Airbnb prices?

 Dataset

   listings.csv – Listing details (price, location, room type, review scores)

   calendar.csv – Daily availability and pricing

   reviews.csv – Guest reviews (not used in analysis)

 Data Cleaning & Processing

    Converted price fields to numeric

   Extracted month, day, season from dates

   Created flags for weekend vs weekday and availability

   Filtered high-quality listings (review score ≥ 90)

 Key Findings

    Summer and Fall have the highest prices; Winter has more availability

   Weekends are generally more expensive than weekdays

   Central neighborhoods with high listing density offer better booking flexibility

   Scenic, high-quality stays are more affordable in Winter and Spring

 Optional Price Prediction

    Built a linear regression model using bedrooms, bathrooms, property, and room type

    Model explains ~42% of price variance, indicating location and seasonality are major factors

 Visualizations

   Seasonal pricing and availability charts

   Weekend vs weekday comparisons

   Neighborhood density and scenic stay affordability

 Tools

   Python, Pandas, NumPy, Matplotlib, Scikit-learn

-How to Run
-pip install pandas numpy matplotlib scikit-learn jupyter notebook Boston_Airbnb.ipynb

-Author

-Moli Jangada – Udacity Data Scientist Nanodegree